I've Got a Secret

 I've Got a Secret is an American panel game show produced by Mark Goodson and Bill Todman for CBS television.
-Created by comedy writers Allan Sherman and Howard Merrill, it was a derivative of Goodson-Todman's own panel show, What's My Line?
-Instead of celebrity panelists trying to determine a contestant's occupation, as in What's My Line, the panel tried to determine a contestant's secret: something that is unusual, amazing, embarrassing, or humorous about that person.
+Created by comedy writers Allan Sherman and Howard Merrill, it was a derivative of Goodson–Todman's own panel show, What's My Line?.
+Instead of celebrity panelists trying to determine a contestant's occupation, however, as in What's My Line, the panel tried to determine a contestant's secret: something that is unusual, amazing, embarrassing, or humorous about that person.

 The original version of I've Got a Secret premiered on CBS on June 19, 1952, and ran until April 3, 1967.
-The show began broadcasting in black and white and switched to color in 1966, when all commercial prime time network programs in the US began to be produced in color.
+The show began broadcasting in black and white and switched to color in 1966, when all commercial prime-time network programs in the US began to be produced in color.

 The show was revived for the 1972–1973 season in once-a-week syndication and again from June 15 to July 6, 1976, as a summer replacement series on CBS.
 Oxygen launched a daily revival series in 2000, which ran until 2001.
 A second revival by GSN premiered on April 17, 2006, and aired new episodes daily until June 9, 2006.